A smiling senior woman with earrings and necklace from a portrait session.

 |

-Can a Disabled Sign a Last Will and Testament?
+Can a Person with a Disability Sign a Last Will and Testament?

 Proving Disability

-The issue of whether a disabled person’s signature is valid certainly focuses on the person’s ability to make reasonable decisions.
+Determining validity for a signature by a person with a disability focuses on the person’s ability to make reasonable decisions.
 More specifically, you are looking to prove that the person did not understand the property that he owned and how he intends to dispose of it.
 The issue of incompetency surely can be proven through expert opinion by a physician reviewing medical records and eye witness testimony.
 However, some of the most potent evidence can be eye witness testimony of the person’s behavior around the time the document was signed.

 What if the Circuit Court Deemed a Person Disabled in a Guardianship Case?

-An interesting issue is that in order for the Circuit Court to determine disability in a guardianship case, two certificates need to be submitted.
-The newer certificates have a section where the physician states whether the disabled understands legal documents and/or can sign them.
-This answer can certainly be used as evidence that the disabled’s signature is invalid.
+In order for the Circuit Court to determine disability in a guardianship case, two certificates need to be submitted.
+The newer certificates have a section where the physician states whether the disabled person understands legal documents and/or can sign them.
+This answer can certainly be used as evidence that a signature by the person with a disability is invalid.

-But what happens if the disabled person signed before the guardianship certificates were made?
+But what happens if the person with a disability signed before the guardianship certificates were made?
 Then this issue becomes more nuanced and complicated.

 Similar Posts